abojchevski/graph_cert/README.md

 ## Demo
 See the notebook `Local Budget Demo.ipynb` for a demo on how to compute the certificate for local budget only.
+See the notebook `Adversarial Training Demo.ipynb` for a demo comparing the different training schemes.

 ## Cite
 Please cite our paper if you use this code in your own work: